abhishekprakash256/redis-helper-kit/README.md

 This will execute all test cases in the `tests` directory to verify the CRUD operations work as expected.

+## Note

+- use host as "localhost" when using not as under the docker container
+- use host as "redis' when using as under the docker container

 ## Contributing

 Contributions are welcome!
 To contribute: